 Nara Park, Nara-Pref.

-Nara Park, with its lush greenery and magnificent natural beauty, was established in 1880 and extends over an area of 660 hectares covering the eastern part of downtown Nara city.
-Within the park is Todaiji temple, Kohfukuji Temple, and Kasugataisha Shrine.
-Also included within the park are cultural institutions such as the Nara National Museum and the Shosoin Repository.
-One of the main attractions for tourists is the parks 1200 wild deer.
-These deer are not only designated as a natural treasure, they are the symbol of Nara city.
-Nara Park is also known as a famous spot for viewing Autumn leaves.
-The scenery of grazing deer against the background of Autumn trees with gold and red leaves is like something out of a fairy tale.
+Nara Park is a city park with lush greenery and magnificent natural beauty.
+The park was established in 1880 and extends across an area of 660 hectares covering the eastern part of downtown Nara city.
+The park includes Todaiji Temple, Kohfukuji Temple and Kasugataisha Shrine, as well as cultural institutions such as Nara National Museum and the Shosoin Repository.
+Another tourist attraction of the park is the nearly 1200 wild deer which have become a symbol of the city and have even been designated as a natural treasure.
+Nara Park is also a famous spot for its beautiful autumn leaves.
+The scenery of deer walking and standing against the background of trees with colored leaves is like a fantasy.

 Rurikouin is an annex temple of the Komyo-ji Temple (Gifu Pref.) built in Yase, Sakyo-ku, Kyoto City.
 Yase lies at the foot of Mt.
 Hiei and was a health resort town loved by nobles and high class samurais for a long time.
 It is well-known for its view of autumn colored leaves from the 2nd floor of the drawing room.
 From the drawing room you can see an overview of the various colored leaves within the temple garden and in the mountains of Yase simultaneously.
 The best photo spot is of the corner of the drawing room where tables are placed to create a reflection of the colored leaves on the table surface making for great artistic photographs.